Last updated: Sep 11, 2023

 While analysts put a lot of effort into determining stock price targets, they’re not always accurate.
 Price targets are an educated guess about what will happen over the next 12 to 18 months.
 Analysts often revise price targets as the overall market changes or new information comes in.

 Analysts are humans and may let cognitive biases sway their judgments.
-For example, an analyst may overestimate a company’s future earnings simply because they’re overconfident about it.
+For example, an analyst may overestimate a company’s future earnings simply because they’re overconfident about the company’s prospects.

 Sign Up for FREE